RETROFIT OF THE WWTP WALVIS BAY –

 The wastewater treatment plant in Walvis Bay, Namibia was supposed to be modified.
 It had three existing trickling filters filled with stone media but typical problems occurred such as ponding and clogging.
-Furthermore the customer was not satisfied with the performance of the plant.
-The decision was made to upgrade two of the three filters by replacing the fills.
+Furthermore, the customer was not satisfied with the performance of the plant.
+The decision was made to upgrade two of the three filters by using structured packings as fill media – for the first time in Namibia.
 The third filter was decommissioned.

 Project Starting Date??